How to Share the Gospel With a Wiccan

 - Meditation, visualization, invocation (calling on forces or gods/goddesses), chanting, burning candles and special rituals trigger a sense of the mystical, which typically reinforces their core belief system.

-Willow believes in a male counterpart to the Goddess, who could possibly be the Christian God or the God of Islam.
+Wiccans believe in a male counterpart to the Goddess, who could possibly be the Christian God or the God of Islam.

 About the Trinity:

-Willow doesn't believe in the Trinity.
+A Wiccan doesn’t believe in the Trinity.

-Willow believes Jesus was an enlightened man who should be honored just like Mohammed, Moses, Krishna, and Buddha, but he was not and is not God in the flesh.
+They believe Jesus was an enlightened man who should be honored just like Mohammed, Moses, Krishna, and Buddha, but he was not and is not God in the flesh.

 About the Bible:

 Wiccans don’t believe in absolute truth, but do consider the Bible a good book that they pick and choose from to help on their own spiritual path.

 About the Afterlife: